staticJPL/Render-Dependency-Graph-Documentation/Render Dependency Graph (RDG).md

 ![[Unreal Engine Render Dependency Graph/Diagrams/RDG_Aliasing.png]](https://github.com/staticJPL/Render-Dependency-Graph-Documentation/blob/563954a23906d392d55727b1132446abdd73d0dd/Diagrams/RDG_Aliasing.png)

-Aliased resources can spare more than 50% of the used resource allocation space, especially when using a render graph.
-They add an additional managing resource complexity to the scene, but if we want to spare memory, they are almost always worth it.
+Aliased resources can spare no more than 50% of the used resource allocation space, especially when using a render graph.
+They add an additional managing resource complexity to the scene, but if we want to spare memory, it's almost always worth it.

 ### Build Cross-Queues Synchronization

 ![[Unreal Engine Render Dependency Graph/Diagrams/RDG_CommandDependencyTree.png]](https://github.com/staticJPL/Render-Dependency-Graph-Documentation/blob/563954a23906d392d55727b1132446abdd73d0dd/Diagrams/RDG_CommandDependencyTree.png)

-Lastly the graph allows us to use multiple command queues and run them in parallel, using a dependency tree we can synchronize these mechanism to prevent race conditions on the shared resources.
+Lastly the graph allows us to use multiple command queues to run them in parallel.
+A dependency tree can aid in synchronizinng this mechanism to prevent race conditions on shared resources.

-An acyclic graph of render passes, which we have after we lay down every pass from the dependent queues.
-Each level of a dependency tree, called dependency level, will contain passes independent of each other, in the sense of their resource usage.
-By doing that we can ensure that every pass in the same dependency level can potentially run asynchronously.
-We can still have cases of multiple passes belonging to the same queue in the same dependency level, but this does not bother us.
+An acyclic graph of render passes emerges after laying down every pass from the dependent queues.
+Each level of the tree is referred to as a dependency level and is comprised of passes independent of each with other in terms of their resource usage.
+This arrangement ensures that every pass in the same dependency level can potentially run asynchronously.
+While it's possible to have multiple passes belonging to the same queue in the same dependency level, this does not pose an issue.

-As a consequence, we can put a synchronization point with a GPU fence at the end of every dependency level: this will execute the needed resource transitions, for Every queue on a single graphics command list.
+As a consequence, a synchronization point with a GPU fence at the end of every dependency level can execute the needed resource transitions for every queue on a single graphics command list.
 This approach of course does not come for free, since using fences and syncing different command queues has a time cost.
-In addition to that, it will not always be the optimal and smallest amount of synchronizations, but it will produce acceptable performance and it should cover all the possible edge cases.
+In addition to that, it will not always be the optimal and smallest amount of synchronizations, but it will produce acceptable performance to should cover all the possible edge cases.

-Thus this highlights the advantages of the Render Graph in a nutshell.
-Better resource management, easier debugging tools and parallel command list synchronization.
-Additional information on this is linked in the references.
+This highlights the advantages of the Render Graph in a nutshell.

+- Better resource management,
+- Easier debugging tools
+- Parallel command list
+- Synchronization.

 ### RDG Dynamics

 Some new terminology needs to be addressed on top of what we already seen in the context of RDG.

-- **View**: a single “viewport” looking at the FScene.
-When playing in split screen or rendering left and right eye in VR for example, we are going to have two views.
+- **View**: A single “viewport” looking at the FScene.
+When playing in split screen or rendering left and right eye in VR for example will contain have two views (Inside a view family).

-- **Vertex Factory**: class encapsulating vertex data and it is linked to the input of a vertex shader.
-We have different vertex factory types depending on the kind of mesh we are rendering.
+- **Vertex Factory**: A class that encapsulating vertex data to link as an input to a vertex shader.
+There are different vertex factory types depending on the kind of mesh we are rendering.

-- **Pooled Resource**: graphics resource created and handled by the RDG.
+- **Pooled Resource**: A graphics resource created and handled by the RDG.
 Their availability is guaranteed during RDG passes execution only.

-- **External Resource**: graphics resource created independently from the RDG.
+- **External Resource**: A graphics resource created independently from the RDG.

 The workflow of Unreal Engines RDG can be Identified in a 3 step process:

-**Setup phase**: declares which render passes will exist and what resources will be accessed by them.
+**Setup phase**: Declares which render passes will exist and what resources will be accessed by them.

-**Compile phase**: figure out resources lifetime and make resource allocations accordingly.
+**Compile phase**: Figures out the resources lifetime to make resource allocations accordingly.

-**Running/Execute phase**: all the graph nodes get executed.
+**Running/Execute phase**: All graph nodes get executed.

 ![[Unreal Engine Render Dependency Graph/Diagrams/RDG_Stages.png]](https://github.com/staticJPL/Render-Dependency-Graph-Documentation/blob/563954a23906d392d55727b1132446abdd73d0dd/Diagrams/RDG_Stages.png)

 ### Setup Stage

-The setup stage begins inside` FRenderModule`, which is triggered by only the render thread main function.
-Which builds passes for the visible views and all objects associated with them.
+The setup stage begins inside` FRenderModule` and is triggered by only the render threads main function.
+This builds passes for the visible views and all objects associated with them.

 ```cpp